Non-Linear Scoring Model for Translation Quality Evaluation: Building a Non-Linear Scorecard

-\textit{Notation.} The designations and symbols in this section follow the variable naming used in the ASTM working draft WK46396 (``MQM~2.0: Analytic Translation Quality Evaluation''), which describes the MQM scoring models and their mechanics in detail.
+This section provides a practical procedure for constructing and deploying a non-linear MQM scorecard, covering (i) model fitting from tolerance points, (ii) conversion from tolerance to a calibrated score on a 0--100 scale, and (iii) scorecard field computation for operational reporting.
+We further discuss implications for CAT tools and LQA automation, the benefits of a unified calibrated quality scale, applications to AI-generated content, and document-level evaluation considerations.\footnote{The designations and symbols in this section follow the variable naming used in the ASTM working item WK46396 (``MQM~2.0: Analytic Translation Quality Evaluation''), which describes MQM scoring models and scoring mechanics in detail. \url{http://www.astm.org/workitem-wk46396}.}